How Long Does Truck Driver Training Take?

 CDL-A Training In 3-6 Weeks

 These 3-6 week programs require a full-time commitment.
-Anyone looking to get his or her CDL-A in such a short period of time will likely need to train for about forty hours per week.
+Anyone looking to get his or her tractor trailer driver's license in such a short period of time will likely need to train for about forty hours per week.
 This heavy time commitment may be difficult for some people, especially if they have other commitments, like a job or family obligations.

 CDL-A Training In About 3 Months

-Fortunately, many CDL schools will work with you if you do have a current job other obligations.
-Your training will be longer than 3-6 weeks, but if you continue to push yourself, you can still obtain your CDL-A in 3 months or less.
+Fortunately, many CDL schools will work with you if you do have a current job or other obligations.
+Your training will be longer than 3-6 weeks, but if you continue to push yourself, you can still obtain your license in 3 months or less.

 The duration of your CDL program is not measured in days, but rather by hours of training.
-Every school has different requirements for minimum hours necessary to complete CDL-A training, but our partner schools typically require 160 hours of training to obtain your CDL-A.
+Every school has different requirements for minimum hours necessary to complete their program, but our partner schools typically require 160 hours of training to obtain your CDL-A.

 How Long Is CDL-B Training?